Accounting is the management of a company’s finances. Finances are everything that a company buys, sells or invests in.

 - All transactions get automatically added to the accounting software.

 - The accountant reviews all transactions and categorises them.

-- The accountant may have to fix errors or alter transactions by using journal entries or setting an exchange rate if he’s dealing with foreign currencies.
+- The accountant will fix errors.
+He will alter transactions.
+He may use journal entries or set an exchange rate if he’s dealing with foreign currencies.

 - The accountant generates financial statements. (e.g. income statement, cash flow statement)